Tejas-pr/Nike_landing_page/README.md

-# Demo
+#Learn:
+- i'm using tailwind to create a Nike landing page

-using git and github to init the repo
+- learning how to use git/gitHub using gitBash and vs-code terminal to push code the repo

-stage 1
+#used Tech
+- ReactJs, Talwind